I like how artwork can inspire the imagination, and this image I linked to on my Sunday Post a couple weeks ago inspired this quick story.

 "I don't think so," he said as he kissed her, "but nice try."
 She mumbled something and pulled him down, and Sabby had to vacate.
 The kiss was long and deep, and afterward it was quiet for a while.

 They hadn't left the place in two days.
-Food was from some crappy Chinese take out place a few levels down- they delivered thankfully and the door opened just long enough to snatch the bags.
+Food was from some Chinese take out place a few levels down- they delivered thankfully.
 The cartons were mostly strewn on the floor near the tiny kitchenette, where they had sat crosslegged and devoured like there was no tomorrow.
 The cat had been after what was left.
 I hope Sabby likes General Tso's.
 She had told him he could stay, and he thought about it.
 He liked the view, and he'd be here when she got home.
 Definitely a plus.
 He also liked that no one knew where he was.
 But, he had some things he should take care of.
-And... he should probably cool it.
-He was getting attached, always wanting to be here.
+And he was getting attached, always wanting to be here.
 Thinking about her all the time.
 If he wasn't careful he would lose his shit for this girl.
 Too late.

 A chime sounded behind him and he turned onto his stomach.
 An incoming message.
 Knowing he shouldn't, he swiped.
 A deposit with an attached message.
 A deposit for a large amount of money.
 Wow.
 In spite of his better judgment he kept reading.